 The availability and prices of coffee beans and other commodities are subject to significant volatility.
 We purchase, roast and sell high-quality whole bean coffee beans and related coffee products.
-The high-quality coffee of the quality we seek tends to trade on a negotiated basis at a premium above the "C" price.
+The high-quality coffee we seek tends to trade on a negotiated basis at a premium above the "C" price.
 This premium depends upon the supply and demand at the time of purchase and the amount of the premium can vary significantly.
-Increases in the "C" coffee commodity price increase the price of high-quality coffee and also impact our ability to enter into fixed-price purchase commitments.
-We frequently enter into supply contracts whereby the quality, quantity, delivery period and other negotiated terms are agreed upon, but the date, and therefore price, at which the base "C" coffee commodity price component will be fixed has not yet been established.
+Increases in the "C" coffee commodity price increase the price of high-quality coffee and also impact the pricing of our fixed-price purchase commitments.
+We frequently enter into supply contracts whereby the quality, quantity, delivery period and other negotiated terms are agreed upon, but the base "C" coffee commodity price component has not yet been established and will be determined per the coffee commodity calendar.

 The supply and price of coffee we purchase can also be affected by multiple factors in the producing countries, such as weather (including the potential effects of climate change), natural disasters, crop disease, general increase in farm inputs and costs of production, inventory levels, political and economic conditions, and the actions of certain organizations and associations that have historically attempted to influence prices of green coffee through agreements establishing export quotas or by restricting coffee supplies.
 Speculative trading in coffee commodities can also influence coffee prices.
 Because of the significance of coffee beans to our operations, combined with our ability to only partially mitigate future price risk through purchasing practices, increases in the cost of high-quality coffee beans could have a material adverse impact on our profitability.
-In addition, if we are not able to purchase sufficient quantities of green coffee due to any of the above factors or to a worldwide or regional shortage, we may not be able to fulfill the demand for our coffee, which could have a material adverse impact on our profitability.
+In addition, if we are not able to purchase sufficient quantities of green coffee due to any of the above factors or to a worldwide or regional shortage, our ability to find other green coffee with the same profiles that deliver the same experience to our consumers may be impacted, which could have a material adverse impact on our profitability.